 When searching for diamonds for a loved one, consumers should be aware of the following parameters about the numerous so called diamond certificates available.

 Having industry insight, knowledge and experience, we can authenticate the following detail.

-GIA – Is the foremost authority in diamond grading and the industry leader.
-Our experience shows that if you wish to purchase any diamond over £20,000 you should ideally be looking for a GIA certified diamond.
-Most expensive diamonds sold at auction houses like Christies and Sotheby’s are offered ONLY with this certificate.
+GIA –Is the foremost authority in diamond grading and the industry leader.
+Our experience shows that if you wish to purchase any diamond over £20,000 you should ideally be looking for a GIA graded diamond.
+Most expensive diamonds sold at auction houses like Christies and Sotheby’s are offered ONLY with this report.
 This is a fair barometer of its authority in gemmological terms.

 HRD and IGI – Are both based in Antwerp.In our opinion, a diamond with this certificate can be used for purchases between £2,000-£20,000.

 AGS - A fairly well recognised lab predominant in the USA but hardly available in the UK.

 Gubelin, GRS and SSEF – based in Switzerland, are the main authority on grading important coloured gemstones and natural pearls.

 In essence, if possible, look firstly for GIA, then HRD orIGI certified diamonds.
 Avoid purchase of any other certified or non-certified solitaire (over one carat) diamond if you can help it, especially if spending a substantial amount of money which you can ill afford to loose.